adrienbrunet/drinks/README.md

 # drinks
+List the Beers and wine bottle I've drunk.
+With descriptions and/or comments + a picture.

-Beer and wine django + angular website.
-Visible at biere.pythonanywhere.com
+Stack: django - angular website.

+Available at biere.pythonanywhere.com